RoshanDasan/RoshanDasan/README.md

 I'm passionate about using technology to create innovative solutions.
 If you have an exciting project or opportunity, I'd love to hear about it!
 Let's collaborate and make a positive impact together.
 Feel free to explore my repositories and reach out to me.
 Let's build something amazing!
 License

-The projects in this GitHub profile are licensed under the MIT License.
-Feel free to explore, use, and contribute to the code.
+Feel free to explore, use, and contribute to the codes.